Safely Working with Gas Discharge Lamps and

 pressure discharge lamps (sodium and mercury) and neon signs (some phosphors).

-the mess and dispose of it properly and promptly.
-Of course, don't go out
+mess and dispose of it properly and promptly.
+Of course, don't go out of your

-of your way to get cut on the broken glass!
-WARNING: Metallic sodium reacts
+way to get cut on the broken glass!
+WARNING: Metallic sodium reacts with water

-with water to produce hydrogen gas, an explosive.
-However, it is unlikely
+to produce hydrogen gas, an explosive.
+However, it is unlikely that the inner

-substantial UV internally, often the particularly nasty UV-B variety.
-Unless
+UV internally, often the particularly nasty UV-B variety.
+Unless designed to

-designed to generate UV (for medicinal purposes, photoengraving, or
+generate UV (for medicinal purposes, photoengraving, or whatever), the short

 And take care around sharp sheet metal!